griffinbaker12/python-hacks/this/README.md

 ## koan

-- the zen is always there, just hidden.
+- the zen is always there, just hidden